Here is an in-depth look at Vitamin C for guinea pigs.

 - Is required to synthesize the neurotransmitter norepinephrine.

-- Reduces the amount of metal ions in the brain (e.g., iron, copper)
+- Reduces the number of metal ions in the brain (e.g., iron, copper)

 - Causes Vitamin E to be regenerated

 - Improves the body’s ability to absorb iron.

 What Does a Deficiency of Vitamin C Do to the Body?

 - Oxidative damage to lipids and proteins in the brain.

 - Scurvy (read more here), which is potentially fatal.
 In scurvy, vitamin C is kept by the brain for the neurons to function, and eventual death from the disease is likely due to a lack of vitamin C for the synthesis of collagen in the body’s cells.
 Collagen is an important structural component of blood vessels, tendons, ligaments, and bones.

 - Frail blood vessels

 How Much Vitamin C Does a Guinea Pig Need?

 A guinea pig should receive 10-30 mg/kg each day.
 Young, nursing or sick guinea pigs need higher levels, with a minimum of 30 mg/kg.
 Since Vitamin C is water-soluble, it does not get stored in the body.
 The body uses what it needs, and the excess is sent out of the body through the urine.